Friday, April 14, 2023

 KISS in “Spinning Gold.”
 Photo courtesy of Movie Platform.

-The life of the visionary record producer arrives on the big screen as an insightful and nostalgic biopic, where the audience can see not only Neil’s personal life and the relationship he had with the soon-to-be stars and plenty of more dirt on the record industry.
+The life of the visionary record producer arrives on the big screen as an insightful and nostalgic biopic, where the audience can see not only Neil’s personal life and the relationship he had with the soon-to-be stars but also plenty more dirt on the record industry.
 He was a hustler, a gambler, and addicted to heavy drugs.
 To pay for the engagement ring, Neil worked in a soft-porn movie.
 It is just an example of how far he went.
 Without being judgmental, it was when people enjoyed life to the fullest with plenty of sex and drugs, right before the AIDS pandemic, the war on drugs, and corporate greed.

 Neil had to deal with betrayals, payola infringements, and lawsuits to make Casablanca Records the most successful independent recording company in America’s history.
 The competition with other studios was fierce, mostly with Universal, Warner Bros., Motown, and Arista.